TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Set-JCUser.md

 PS C:\> Get-JCUserGroupMember -GroupName 'Sales' | Set-JCUser -RemoveCustomAttribute ATTRIBUTENAME
 ```

-This example removes the Custom Attribute with the name 'Department' from all JumpCloud Users in the JumpCloud User Group 'Sales'
+This example removes the Custom Attribute with the name 'ATTRIBUTENAME' from all JumpCloud Users in the JumpCloud User Group 'Sales'

 ### Example 6
 ```powershell